Shaunteojiwu/Alteryx-server-automation/README.md

-This code aim to automate the process of fetching data from the serve
+This code aim to automate the process of fetching data from the server